 Many also provide user interactivity through logins, forms and so on.
 Think of Facebook for an example of both of these things.
 To build this type of functionality yourself, you might look to a CMS such as WordPress.

 For some use cases, however, this is overkill.
 Simple pages, such as a personal profile, information about a business or even a blog, really don’t need this sort of overhead or complexity.
-You could of course just build static HTML yourself in a text editor.
-And indeed, many years ago this was how all sites were built, but this rapidly becomes cumbersome to maintain when you want to scale up or make changes.
+You could use one of the best website builders or, of course, just build static HTML yourself in a text editor (opens in new tab).
+And indeed many years ago this was how all sites were built, but this rapidly becomes cumbersome to maintain when you want to scale up or make changes.
 Static site generators offer a solution to this, by enabling you to build static HTML pages using templates.

 Essentially, static site generators are command-line tools that shift the creation of the final HTML page forward from the point the user requests it to the point you write the content.
 When you make an update, you build the new page, which can then be served as-is to every user who requests it.

 This offers several advantages.
 Performance will be greatly improved compared to a dynamic site, since serving static HTML and CSS has a very low footprint.
 Your server-side setup will be much simpler, which also means fewer security worries.
 Conversely, however, you’ll lose the opportunity to deliver real-time content or receive user input.

 Static site generators have exploded in popularity in recent years, so navigating the wide range of choice can be difficult.
 Here, we’ve taken a look at some of the best options you should be considering.